Terms & Conditions

 Please read these booking conditions carefully, they form an important part of the contract for your booking.

-Your contract is with ELC English Limited trading as ELC, The English Language Centre York, Manchester Academy of English and Hampstead School of English whose registered offices are at TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL.
+Your contract is with ELC English Limited trading as Edinburgh Language Centre, The English Language Centre York, Manchester Academy of English and Hampstead School of English whose registered offices are at TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL.

 These booking conditions apply to bookings for courses only and to bookings for courses and accommodation only.